“A brilliant contribution

 “Clear, powerful, and informative.”

 What if we lived in a world where everyone had enough?
 A world where everyone mattered and where people lived in harmony with nature?
 What if the solution to our economic, social, and ecological problems was right underneath our feet?
 Land has been sought after throughout history.
 Even today, people struggle to get onto the property ladder; most view real estate as an important way to build wealth.
-Yet, as readers of this book will discover, the institution of land ownership—and our urge to make money from land—causes economic booms and busts, social and cultural decline, and environmental devastation.
+Yet, as readers of this book will discover, the institution of land ownership—as reflected in our ability to extract money from nature as opposed to from productive activities—causes economic booms and busts, social and cultural decline, and environmental devastation.
 Land: A New Paradigm for a Thriving World introduces a radically new economic model that promises a sustainable and abundant world for all.
 This book is for those who dream of a better world for themselves and for future generations.

 I wrote Land as a gift.
 Published by the wonderful people at North Atlantic Books.